Florida Phosphate Operations

 There will be no gypstacks in the counties where we are seeking new mining permits.
 Learn more about phosphogypsum from the Florida Industrial and Phosphate Research Institute (FIPR) and the International Fertilizer Association (IFA).

 Instead of disposing of phosogypsum in stacks, can’t the material be used for other purposes?

 Yes, it’s used as a soil amendment in north Florida and other parts of the world, but not in central Florida because of U.S. EPA regulations.
-In 1989, EPA regulations required U.S. phosphate companies to dispose of phosogypsum in stacks because of slightly elevated levels of radioactive materials in the gypsum.
+In 1989, EPA regulations required U.S. phosphate companies to store phosogypsum in stacks because of slightly elevated radiation levels in the gypsum.
 This was modified in 1992 to allow some alternative uses in north Florida.

-There are slight differences in radioactivity between gypsum made from north Florida rock and central Florida rock.
+There are slight differences in radiation levels between gypsum made from north Florida rock and central Florida rock.
 Consequently, gypsum made from central Florida rock is required to be stacked by EPA while gypsum from north Florida locations can be sold to peanut farmers as a soil amendment and a source of calcium.
-Additionally, Mosaic is working with trade organizations like the IFA to monitor the different international approaches and better understand where and how phosphogypsum is being reused.
+Additionally, Mosaic is working with trade organizations like the IFA to monitor the different international approaches and better understand where and how phosphogypsum is being used.

 Does Mosaic illegally dispose tons of hazardous waste in the gypstacks?

 No. Mosaic complies with the standards for waste handling and disposal that have been established by the FDEP and the EPA.
 Trained technicians make daily inspections of the stack systems and their liners.